atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 The Miss Selbys were now powerfully engaged in stealing glances at these fine fellows (who took no small pains to attract their attention) and listening; to the pretty nonsense *they* sometimes threw out on purpose to see what effect it would have upon a couple of girls who had northeast they soon perceived, till then, seen any man who really merited the notice of a woman of taste.
 With their tongues and their eyes the country girls endeavoured to be as attractive as posible -- and their violent efforts to please were succesdful.
 Young, healthy, handsome, and *new* objects, the Lumleys beheld more charms in them than they would have, perhaps, discovered in more beautiful women: and as the fair sex are
 [79]
-seldom deceived with regard to then conquests, they presently perceived the impression they had made on their admirers, and began to plume themselves
+seldom deceived with regard to then conquests, they presently perceived the impression they had made on their admirers, and began to plume themselves upon their success.
+They both, indeed, immediately reckoned themselves settled for life.

-V
-upon their success. ^tiiey both, indeed, immediately reckoned themselves Settled for life. w
-, V.,.
-Fanny Selby, believing that she had
-\ _
-■entirely' captivated Mr, Thomas lum stey, looked upon herself as already Lady Lumley, and mistress of the mansiort house, and estate belonging'’to it.' .She
+Fanny Selby, believing that she had entirely captivated Mr. Thomas Lumley, looked upon herself as already *Lady* Lumley, and mistress of the mansion-house, and estate belonging to it.
+She actually began to draw up her head, send to feel her consequence, before the visit was half ended.

-\
-actually began to draw up her head, send
-<
-to feel her consequence, before the visit was half ended.
-^ t' •
-.lift.
-This visit was finished pretty much, in the Same manner as the foregoing; one kiy (D
+This visit was finished pretty much, in the same manner as the foregoing one -- The Selbys retired losers -- but they [80] were too much animated by their *prospects* to be affected by their *losses.*
-■ --The Selbys retired losers----they

-were too rjauch animated by their pro ill ■ fpeh/s to be affected by their Ioffes.
-L'stst'l ■'
-i
-jyst!; .'ir! i
-lill While they were rid ins home, Mrs, stst Selby looked first at one of her daughters,
-SAND then at another, and bade them mind
-I what they were about; adding, that something might certainly be made of such'
-'•
-acquaintance as these, if people had but fonfo to conduct themselves in a proper 'T ili manner. --I never was fo lucky, "
-I i! j: continued she, as to be thrown into
-I - i;.
-LI ■ 4
-|; i istli; ‘, ' '
-;; st the way of people of fashion,, who j j I I! j ' ... hi. could have niade my fortune : Had I
-LI I ** ever met with any other man shkable
-)T r|l i •
-t'' .*'' (
-•S ko' *' ■, _
-l me in every relpeist, I should not
-|| I have married your father: but he was
-1 „ I ^ > 11 FT I
-II ‘‘ a 'man of character, and I married
-III ‘^shim for a fottlement.
-Though T
-'IM have not been able to advance tnyfelf, h'lijijfhil •
-III yet I hope I shall be 'raifod in my st « child tdl stfcml k ■'hi'111'i iiiin
-II i’jist:
-P st
-Jli ij
-st hi (
-1 4i : i llii; i; :
-ft
-«
-.
-St
-I
+While they were riding home, Mrs. Selby looked first at one of her daughters, and then at another, and bade them mind I what they were about; adding, that something might certainly be made of *such acquaintance as these*, if people had but sense to conduct themselves in a proper manner. -- "I never was so lucky," continued she, "as to be thrown into the way of people of fashion, who could have made my fortune: Had I ever met with any other man suitable to me in every respect, I should not have married your father: but he was a man of character, and I married him for a settlement.
+Though I have not been able to advance *myself*,yet I hope I shall be raised in my
+[81]
-children, and gain an increase of rc Specst from their connexions.
-Though have not had an opportunity to be the wife of a man of fashion, 1 still hope to be the mother of one."
+children, and gain an increase of respect from *their* connections.
+Tho' I have not had an opportunity to be the wife of a man of fashion, I still hope to be the mother of one."

 The girls, who thoroughly comprehended their mother’s meaning in this Speech, listened, and Simpered, and cast
 * >>